melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 Thankfully no flowering thus far within plots.
 I marked a few plants that had yellow visible.
 I think it is unlikely that these or any others flower by this upcoming Thursday.
 Regardless no pollinator observations tomorrow (Tues Jun 15).

+### Jun 17 2021

+Flowering today in a few plots - some of the low 70s (71 and 73 I think) as well as 62 and 8, perhaps others.
+8 seems to have advanced phenology for some reason.
+Not very many new plants although some plots (esp.
+1 and 2) seemed to have a lot.
+No plants in most of the pine plots (50s).

+I think my plots will be slightly slower than the modal plots.
+A lot of flowering is happening in the upper meadows (especially on the part just west of the steep part in the S one) but it's behind in plots.
+There were very few flowering plants in the large central aspen stand (<10 that I saw) and I didn't notice any with wings spread in any of the other aspen stands aside from plot 8.

+Due to scarcity of tags (or at least perceived scarcity) I did not tag YV plants in plots higher than 40.
+I did note these on the data sheet although without tags - just with toothpicks.
+I tagged YV plants in lower numbered (downhill) plots.
+I was never planning on using YV in analysis anyway.

+I started up top today and ended down below - really liked this order as it meant the tedious plots were done early in the day.
+Ending in the aspen stands (4, 20-22) was also nice.

+Saw Bombus nevadensis pollinating around plot 6.
+Also saw another Bombus although it was moving too quickly to detect.
+No other pollinators observed on Thermopsis.
+Saw a good number (definitely including small bees, possibly including bumblebees) on Mertensia though.